-This booklet was created by The Montreal General Hospital (MGH) Surgical Recovery Program working group and reviewed by the surgeons.
+This booklet was originally created by The Montreal General Hospital (MGH) Surgical Recovery Program working group and reviewed by the surgeons.
+It has been adapted for the MNH by the Simple Spine Surgery Pathway working group.

 We would like to recognize the MUHC Education Portfolio and the McGill Molson Medical Informatics for their support throughout the development of this booklet, the design and layout, as well as the creation of all the images.